imkmf/next-typescript-graphql/README.md

 This template is designed to be workable with the next.js documentation - in particular, check out the [setup guide](https://nextjs.org/docs/#setup)!
 Just make sure to use `.tsx` instead of `.js` :sunglasses:

+There are two routes in this example:
+- `/`: a static page, rendered from `pages/index.tsx`
+- `/withRequest`: rendered from `pages/withRequest.tsx`, this page makes a query to the [graphql-pokemon](https://graphql-pokemon.now.sh) service and renders the response in the component.

+This template specifically doesn't include a lot of things, like styling, complex routing logic, etc. Everyone approaches that a bit differently, and you're welcome to fork this repo for whatever new base template _you_ like, or, if you think it's a worthwhile addition, open a PR!

 ## Questions?

 Reach out to me on [Twitter](https://twitter.com/signalnerve)!